xconnio/xconn-docs/docs/nxt.md

 1. WebSocket Transport which listens at: `ws://localhost:8080`
 2. RawSocket Transport which listens at: `rs:///tmp/nxt.sock`

-Now just write a component in any programming langauge that has a WAMP client.
+Now just write a component in any programming language that has a WAMP client.